 August 31, 2019 — Midland-Odessa, TX: A 36-year old male, who had been fired from his job earlier that day, suddenly begins shooting at state troopers with an AR-15 when they attempt to pull him over for failing to signal a turn.
 He speeds away and continues shooting, this time at random pedestrians and drivers.
 He then hijacks a USPS truck, and continues his rampage, before being rammed by police in the parking lot of a movie theater.
 He is killed in the resulting shootout.
 An investigation finds that the shooter had been diagnosed with an undisclosed mental condition, but refused to take the medication he had been provided.
 He had been convicted for trespassing and evading arrest in 2002, when he tried to break into a woman’s bedroom, and in 2011, his mother told authorities that he had “threatened to end his life in a police shootout,” and the local SWAT team had even reviewed floor plans of his home as a precaution, in case they ever had to raid it.
 His convictions had resulted in him failing a background check when he attempted to buy a gun in 2014.
 However, he was later able to obtain his AR-15 by exploiting the “Gun Show Loophole,” and buying from a private seller.

 * * *

 November 12, 2019: The United States Supreme Court declines to take up Remington’s request to dismiss the Sandy Hook lawsuit.
-In doing so, the court does not make any comment on the suit’s validity, which is now permitted to go forward.
+In doing so, the court does not make any comment on the validity of the suit, which is now permitted to go forward.
 As of this writing, the state trial is set for September of 2021.